Allocation API, allocators and virtual memory

 run some code experiments, registering toy allocators as global Rust allocators

-see that Rust programs allocate dynamic memory even before running main
+see that Rust programs allocate dynamic memory even before running

 see how to collect and print information about memory allocations